 Bullying has been an ongoing issue for years and impacts nearly every culture and nation within society.
 Bullying comes in many shapes and form but is essentially when groups or individuals, threaten, harass, maim, or use physical force on an individual, or individuals.
 The proliferation of electronic technology has created a new onset of bullying that provides a multitude of methods and forums for individuals to bully individuals by means of electronic devices (Washington, 2015).
 Electronic devices, such as cell phones, computers, and tablets, along with social media forums, or other forms of technological communication forums have paved the way for a new form of bullying known as cyberbullying.
+October is NCSAM ( National Cybersecurity Awareness Month).
 This relatively new phenomenon is gaining prevalent public attention, especially in the media.
 Researchers, like Dr. Justin Patchin, has devoted numerous studies on cyberbullying and has devoted his research to not only the cause of cyberbullying but also methods to prevent and decrease cyberbullying.
+For example, the ‘story’ feature on Instagram is a platform upon which sensitive information can be shared with many people, however, apps like storiesig allow you to save other people’s stories to be used as evidence against them.
 One of Patchin’s prevention tactics is by providing education to all age ranges, including parents and teacher about the impacts of cyberbullying, not only from psychological journals but also through podcasts and online interview.
 With cyberbullying being a relatively new phenomenon, what are the primary age ranges, causes, and effects of cyberbullying and how are lawmaker assisting with combating the issue.

 Development of Cyberbullying